Agency for Healthcare Research and Quality: Funding

-The Trump administration proposed to merge the Agency for Healthcare Research and Quality with the National Institutes of Health.
-The President's FY 2018 Request to Congress for the Agency was for $378.5 million.

-The 2015 budget for AHRQ is US$440 million, $24 million less than FY 2014.
-Within this total, the budget includes $334 million in Public Health Service (PHS) Evaluation Funds, a decrease of $30 million from FY 2014, and $106 million from the Patient-Centered Outcomes Research Trust Fund, an increase of $13 million above FY 2014.
+The 2015 budget for AHRQ was US$440 million, $24 million less than FY 2014.
+The budget includes $334 million in Public Health Service (PHS) Evaluation Funds, a decrease of $30 million from FY 2014, and $106 million from the Patient-Centered Outcomes Research Trust Fund, an increase of $13 million above FY 2014.

 The FY 2015 budget is intended to ensure the Agency continues its progress on health services research to improve outcomes, affordability, and quality.
 The budget also supports the collection of information on health care spending and use through the Healthcare Cost and Utilization Project (HCUP) and Medical Expenditure Panel Survey (MEPS).

-The FY 2015 budget provides $73 million, an increase of $1 million from FY 2014, for AHRQ's patient safety research and dissemination projects that prevent, mitigate, and decrease the number of medical errors, patient safety risks and hazards, and quality gaps.

-The budget includes $23 million, a $6 million decrease from FY 2014, for health information technology (health IT) research, and the development and dissemination of evidence and evidence-based tools to inform policy and practice on how health IT can improve the quality of American health care.
-In FY 2015, AHRQ will provide $20 million to support 40 grants for foundational health IT research to inform and support the meaningful use of health IT.

 In July 2018, the National Guideline Clearinghouse (NGC) and the National Quality Measures Clearinghouse (NQMC), two longtime online resources from the AHRQ, were shut down because federal funding ceased to be available to them.
 Other stakeholders were exploring options for hosting the NGC ]; should that happen, it will return to the web.

+On a continuing resolution, AHRQ’s fiscal year 2025 operating budget is $487 million, the same as fiscal year 2024.

 Leadership

-Carolyn Clancy M.D. was the director from 2002-2014.
-Richard Kronick, Ph.D. was director from 2013 to March 2016.
-Sharon Arnold Ph.D. was acting director from February - April 2016, replacing Richard Kronick in February 2016.
-Dr. Andrew Bindman was the director of AHRQ from April 2016 until January 2017.
-Prior to joining AHRQ, Dr. Bindman served as faculty of UCSF School of Medicine.
-Gopal Khanna, MBA was appointed as Agency director on May 9, 2017, and resigned on January 11, 2021 in response to the January 6 Capitol riot.
-Following Khanna's resignation, deputy director Dr. David Meyers, M.D. served as acting director from 2021 to 2022.
-Robert Otto Valdez was appointed director on February 27, 2022.
+The following persons served as AHRQ director: